 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-There are ways to help your child learn social skills, though.
-The work often starts in a therapy session, but it does not stop there.
-With the right understanding and practice, you can play a major role in your child’s education.
-Start with the basics — just as your child will.
+Thankfully there are many ways you can help your child learn social skills.
+The work often starts in a therapy session but it does not stop there.
+With the right understanding and practice you can play a major role in your child’s education.
+The first rule is to start with the basics — just as your child will.

-This is the first, and possibly best, step you can take to help.
-It starts by reading up on your child’s condition, but you can take it further.
 Many social-skills courses include a component for parents, for example.
-If you have access to such a course, take advantage of it.
+If you have access to such a program you should take advantage of it.
 The more you know, the better you’ll be able to reinforce social skills when your kids are out in the world.

 There is no cure for autism.
 But helping your child understand social skills is a great starting point for a rewarding life.
 Keep in mind that, with progress, you should use rewards for good behavior less frequently over time.
 Work with a therapist on the best timetable for this tapering.
 The idea is that as a child gets better and better at a skill such as conversation, the behavior itself becomes more natural.

 “When a child has a successful conversation or makes a new friend, the success is its own kind of reward for that child — and for the parent who gets to witness it.”